natefanaro/capscop.github.io/index.md

-[@CapsCop](http://twitter.com/CapsCop) is an advanced Twitter bot.
-It searches for tweets that are in all capital letters and fires back a snarky reply to its author.
-You can interact with the bot by issuing commands like #narc or #stats.
-Use this site to learn more about the bot and the people it has caught.
+[@CapsCop](http://twitter.com/CapsCop) was an advanced Twitter bot.
+It searched for tweets that are in all capital letters and fired back a snarky reply to its author.

+**The CapsCop project ended in 2017.**

 ### Commands